BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 In `start_link/1` function we start new `GenServer`.
 When our generic server starts as a first process in the cluster then it becomes master process.
 In the case when there is already running process with globally registered name `{:global, __MODULE__}` we log info that our process will be a slave process with a reference to existing PID on another node in the cluster.

-As you see we store global name for our server in attribute `@name`.
+We store global name for our server in attribute `@name`.
 We use another attribute `@game_speed` for default game speed which is 1000 miliseconds.

 In our public interface, we have `alive_cells/1` function which returns the list of alive cells.
 Basically, it is the current state of the game (alive cells on the board).
 This function calls `GenServer` with registered `@name` and request `:alive_cells`.
 We need to implement `handle_call/3` function for this type of request (`:alive_cells`).